SNIPPIK/UnTitles/README.md

 [![Server](https://img.shields.io/badge/Support%20Server-%235865F2.svg?style=for-the-badge&logo=discord&logoColor=white)](https://discord.gg/qMf2Sv3)

 > [!WARNING]
-> ⚠️ WatKLOK (UnTitles) is a complex technical project, which is supported exclusively by 1 author `SNIPPIK`
+> ⚠️ WatKLOK (UnTitles) is a complex technical project maintained exclusively by 1 author, `SNIPPIK`
-> Incorrect use, removal of authorship or appropriation will lead to the closure of the public repository
+> Incorrect use, removal of authorship, or attribution will result in the closure of the public repository.
+>

-> [!IMPORTANT]
+> Audio issues
-> If YouTube doesn't respond, report the bug immediately and don't forget to include the link!
-> If your internet is not stable, there will be losses in any case.
+> If your internet connection is unstable, losses will occur regardless.
-> `main` — stable, but rarely updated branch
-> `beta` — latest fixes and features, may be unstable
+> It is impossible to completely eliminate `packet lost` due to the `UDP` protocol and other `discord` limitations.

 > [!TIP]
-> I recommend enabling the caching system in `.env`, in which case you can include tracks even if the platform is completely blocked
+> I recommend enabling the caching system in `.env`.
+This will allow tracks to be played even with a complete platform lock.
-> It is not possible to completely bypass `packet lost`, due to the `UDP` protocol and other `discord` limitations
-> But the voice system simply isn't allowed to lose audio packets, even under critical load!
+> However, the voice system is simply not allowed to lose audio packets, even under critical load!

 ---